 SITE: “Neural representation of facial-emotion reflects conceptual structure“

 Bullies vent their anger on those who don’t matter to them, or who they’re actively trying to undermine.
 They need to intimidate (using Anger + Fear) to be one up – using verbal assaults, seduction, mind games, political maneuvering….

-NOTE: Both severe narcissists & bullies are only interested in getting their own way & can’t empathize with their victims.
-However, A basic difference is that:
+NOTE: Both bullies & other narcissists are only interested in getting their own way & can’t empathize with their victims.
+However, a basic difference is that:

 • bullies know their victims hate what’s happening to them & that they haven’t done anything to the perpetrator directly.
 Targets are just seen as fearful, passive & vulnerable (weak), so ‘deserve’ to be pick on, while —-

-• narcissists can’t even imagine that other people have needs or feelings different from their own & are completely baffled when someone disagrees, balks or gets mad.
+• narcissists (especially NPDs) can’t even imagine that other people have needs or feelings different from their own, so are completely baffled when someone disagrees, balks or gets mad at them.
 They can’t understand how anyone would object to their words, demands or actions – since others are just tools to be used – not separate entities in their own right.

-• Biochemical – alcohol, drugs (‘roid rage, PCP berserking….), drug interactions, lead poisoning, stop smoking
+• Biochemical – alcohol, drugs (‘roid rage, PCP berserking….), drug interactions, lead poisoning, stopped smoking

 • Diseases : Alzheimers, cancer, heart, kidney, thyroid, Parkinson’s